Maryam-AlAli/Mixat-dataset/README.md

 The Mixat dataset is publicly available for research purposes.

 ## File Structure
-- Mixat - Part 1.zip contains the audio files for the first part of the Mixat dataset.
+- 'Mixat - Part 1.zip' contains the audio files for the first part of the Mixat dataset.
-- Mixat - Part 2.zip contains the audio files for the second part of the Mixat dataset.
+- 'Mixat - Part 2.zip' contains the audio files for the second part of the Mixat dataset.
 - Transcriptions are stored in the `metadata.csv` file.

 ## License